-Now assess the area – are you looking to just touch up a few minor spots or do you have extensive damage all over?
+Now assess the area – are you looking to touch up a few minor spots, or do you have extensive damage all over?

 Step 3 – Action!

-Ok please read very carefully here as this can be the difference between quickly fixing scratches in your hardwood floor and incurring a much bigger expense to do so.
+Ok, please read very carefully here as this can be the difference between quickly fixing scratches in your hardwood floor and incurring a much more significant expense to do so.

 Solid Wood Floors

-- If you have minor-medium scratches in the wood itself in few/moderate areas, you can easily repair these yourself using furniture repair kit wood markers aka touch-up pens.
-Just be sure to get the right ones like these and not some imitation ones otherwise; it’ll look like you tried coloring in your floor and you missed! 🙂
+- If you have minor-medium scratches in the wood itself in few/moderate areas, you can quickly repair these yourself using furniture repair kit wood markers, aka touch-up pens.
+Just be sure to get the right ones like these and not some imitation ones otherwise; it’ll look like you tried coloring in your floor, and you missed! 🙂

 Engineered Wood Floors

-- If you have minor surface scratches in the finish, then this is part of the wear and tear on a hardwood floor and I wouldn’t stress over it.
-Most of the time, these minor abrasions can’t even be seen unless you get on all fours with your cheek to the floor.
+- If you have minor surface scratches in the finish, then this is part of the wear and tear on a hardwood floor, and I wouldn’t stress over it.
+Most of the time, minor abrasions are invisible unless you get on all fours with your cheek to the floor.
 Just leave them alone.

-- If you have moderate to heavy damage in the finish where it just looks old and dull and you feel it’s wearing through, this should be covered in the product manufacturer’s warranty.
-Most offer lifetime warranties on their finish so get with your retailer and file a claim (they’ll do it on your behalf).
-Just be sure the finish really is worn through and it just doesn’t need a good clean 🙂
+- If you have moderate to heavy damage in the finish where it just looks old and dull, and you feel it’s wearing through, the product manufacturer’s warranty should cover this.
+Most offer lifetime warranties on their finish, so get with your retailer and file a claim (they’ll do it on your behalf).

-- If you have minor-medium scratches in the actual wood itself in few/moderate areas, you can easily repair these yourself using furniture repair kit wood markers aka touch-up pens.
-Just be sure to get the right ones like these and not some imitation ones otherwise; it’ll look like you tried coloring in your floor and you missed! 🙂
+- Suppose you have minor-medium scratches in the actual wood in a few areas.
+In that case, you can quickly repair these yourself using furniture repair kit wood markers, aka touch-up pens.
+Just be sure to get the right ones like these and not some imitation ones otherwise; it’ll look like you tried coloring in your floor, and you missed! 🙂

-- If you have moderate to heavy damage in the actual wood where it has deep scratches in or across boards, then hopefully you have extra material left over from the same batch where individual boards can be replaced.
-This is one advantage of engineered hardwood floors; you can remove and install individual boards/areas like a puzzle if required with minimal mess and time.
+- If you have moderate to heavy damage in the actual wood, then hopefully, you have extra material left over from the same batch where individual boards can be replaced.
+This is one advantage of engineered hardwood floors; you can remove and install separate boards/areas like a puzzle if required with minimal mess and time.
 Contact a professional; don’t attempt this yourself if you don’t have the proper tools and/or experience.

 Protecting Your Floor

-Once your floor is repaired, it’s just good commonsense to use sliders and/or high quality furniture pads like these to protect your floors from future damage.
-Area rugs, keeping your dog’s nails trimmed and taking your shoes off inside all help to protect and prolong the life of your hardwood floor.
+Once you’ve repaired your floor, it’s good common sense to use sliders and/or high-quality furniture pads like these to protect your floors from future damage.
+Area rugs, keeping your dog’s nails trimmed, and taking your shoes off inside all help to protect and prolong the life of your hardwood floor.

 I hope this overview helped – please reach out should you have any other questions.